microservices-security-in-action/samples/oauth2_server/README.md

 The requesting method for token supports both ```json format``` and ```url-encoded format```

-The token validity is currently 60secs.
+The token validity is currently 300 seconds (5 minutes).

 Update any of the ```applicationid```/```applicationsecret```/```tokenValidity``` to however you want.